A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Methods of Safe Reinforcement Learning

 \section{Methods of Safe Reinforcement Learning}

 There are several types of safe RL methods based on different criteria.
-For example, as for the optimisation criteria, several methods consider cost as one of the optimisation objectives to achieve safety, e.g.,~\citep{basu2008learning,borkar2002q,heger1994consideration,howard1972risk,kadota2006discounted, lutjens2019safe, nilim2005robust, sato2001td, tamar2012policy}; some methods consider safety in RL exploration process by leveraging external knowledge, e.g., \citep{abbeel2010autonomous,chow2018lyapunov,clouse1992teaching,geramifard2013intelligent,moldovan2012safe, tang2010parameterized, thomaz2006reinforcement}.
-From the perspectives of policy and value based methods for safe RL, summarise as follows, {plicy-based safe RL:} \citep{AchiamHTA17,ding2020natural, gu2021multi,xu2021crpo, yang2020projection, zeng2021finite}, {value-based safe RL:} \cite{bai2021achieving,ding2021provably, efroni2020exploration,he2021nearly, Kalagarla_Jain_Nuzzo_2021, liu2021learning, Sobhanreward-free2021, wei2021provably}.
-From the perspective of the agent number, we have safe RL methods in safe single agent RL setting and safe multi-agent RL setting.
-More specifically, numerous safe RL methods are about the single agent setting, in which the agent needs to explore the environments to improve its reward whilst keeping the cost below the bound constraints.
-In contrast to safe single agent RL methods, safe multi-agent RL methods not only need to consider the ego agent’s reward and other agents reward, but also have to take into account the ego agent’s safety and other agents’ safety in an unstable multi-agent system.
+For example, from the perspective of objective optimization, several methods consider cost as one of the optimization objectives to achieve safety, e.g.,~\cite{basu2008learning,borkar2002q,heger1994consideration,howard1972risk,kadota2006discounted, lutjens2019safe, nilim2005robust, sato2001td, tamar2012policy}.
+From the perspective of knowledge utilization, some methods consider safety in the RL exploration process by leveraging external knowledge, e.g., \cite{abbeel2010autonomous,chow2018lyapunov,clouse1992teaching,geramifard2013intelligent,moldovan2012safe, tang2010parameterized, thomaz2006reinforcement}.
+From the perspectives of policy and value-based methods for safe RL, summarise as follows, policy-based safe RL: \cite{AchiamHTA17, khattar2022cmdp, ding2020natural, gu2021multi,xu2021crpo, yang2020projection, zeng2021finite}, {value-based safe RL:} \cite{bai2021achieving,ding2021provably, efroni2020exploration,he2021nearly, Kalagarla_Jain_Nuzzo_2021, liu2021learning, Sobhanreward-free2021, wei2021provably}.
+From the perspective of the agent number, we have safe RL methods in a safe single-agent RL setting and a safe multi-agent RL setting.
+More specifically, numerous safe RL methods are about the single-agent setting.
+An agent needs to explore the environments to improve its reward while keeping costs below the constraint bounds.
+In contrast to safe single-agent RL methods, safe multi-agent RL methods not only need to consider the ego agent’s reward and other agent's reward, but also have to take into account the ego agent’s safety and other agents’ safety in an unstable multi-agent system.

-In this section, we provide a concise but holistic overview of safe RL methods from a bird's eye view, and attempt to answer the \textbf{``Safety Policy"} problem.
-Specifically, we will introduce safe RL methods from the perspectives of model-based methods and model-free methods, in which safe single agent RL and multi-agent RL will be analysed in detail.
-In addition, the model-based and model-free safe RL analysis are summarised in Table~\ref{table:Model-based-safe-DRL-analysis} and Table~\ref{table:Model-free-safe-DRL-analysis} respectively.
+In this section, we provide a concise but holistic overview of safe RL methods from a bird's eye view and attempt to answer the \textbf{``Safety Policy"} problem.
+Especially, we will introduce safe RL methods from the perspectives of model-based methods and model-free methods, in which safe single-agent RL and multi-agent RL will be analyzed in detail.
+In particular, we will introduce policy optimization-based approaches, formal methods-based approaches, control theory-based approaches, and Gaussian processes-based approaches in model-based and model-free settings, respectively.